anas-ha/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.6.3 =
+ * Proper escaping for all template outputs(escaping attributes).
+ * Fixed a possible stored XSS in mpp-list-gallery gallery list shortcode for contributor or above role(people who can add shortcode in post).
+ * Props zaim via Patchstack for reporting the possible stored xss in the shortcode.

 = 1.6.2 =
  * Ensures that the uploader and gallery creation shortcode always escape output.